 Money and ATMs

-There is one ATM on Tioman Island, located in Tekek village near the airport.
-This is the only reliable source of cash on the entire island, so it is essential to withdraw sufficient funds in Tekek if you are staying in another village, or better yet, bring enough cash from the mainland.
-Some larger resorts and dive schools accept credit cards, but many smaller establishments, restaurants, and activity operators are cash only.
-Budget enough cash for accommodation, food, diving, snorkeling trips, and unexpected expenses.
+There is one ATM on Tioman, in Tekek village near the airport.
+If you are staying in any other village, withdraw enough cash in Tekek to cover your full stay — there is no backup option.
+Some larger resorts and dive schools accept credit cards, but most small restaurants, activity operators, and budget guesthouses are cash only.
+Budget carefully for accommodation, food, diving, snorkeling trips, marine park fees, and water taxis between villages.

 Marine Park Fees

-All visitors to Tioman must pay a Marine Park Conservation Fee at the jetty before boarding the ferry.
-The fee is RM5 for Malaysian adults and RM30 for foreign visitors.
-An additional Tourism Promotion Fee of RM5 per person also applies.
-Keep your receipt as it may be checked on the island.
+All visitors pay a Marine Park Conservation Fee at the jetty before boarding the ferry: RM5 for Malaysian adults, RM30 for foreign visitors.
+An additional Tourism Promotion Fee of RM5 per person applies.
+Keep your receipt — it may be checked on the island.

 Connectivity and Power

-WiFi is available at most resorts and restaurants but is generally slow and can be unreliable, particularly during peak times.
-Mobile data coverage from Malaysian carriers Celcom, Maxis, and Digi is available but can be patchy, especially on the east coast and in remote areas.
-Power supply on Tioman is generally reliable at established resorts, though outages can occur during storms.
-Bring a power bank for your devices and consider purchasing a Malaysian SIM card for the best data connectivity.
+WiFi is available at most resorts and restaurants but slow and inconsistent during peak times.
+Mobile data from Celcom, Maxis, and Digi works on the west coast but becomes patchy on the east coast and in remote areas.
+Power supply is generally reliable at established resorts but can fail during storms.
+Bring a power bank and consider a Malaysian SIM card for the best mobile data coverage.

 Packing Essentials

-Reef-safe sunscreen is essential, as chemical sunscreens harm the coral reefs that make Tioman special.
-Bring sturdy footwear for jungle trekking, a waterproof phone case, insect repellent for the jungle trails, a small dry bag for boat transfers, and sufficient cash.
-If you plan to snorkel regularly, bringing your own mask will dramatically improve your experience compared to rental equipment.
-A lightweight rain jacket is advisable even during the dry season, as tropical showers can arrive without warning.
+Reef-safe sunscreen is non-negotiable — chemical sunscreens harm the coral that makes Tioman worth visiting.
+Bring sturdy footwear for jungle trekking, a waterproof phone case, insect repellent for the trails, a small dry bag for boat transfers, and sufficient cash.
+Bringing your own snorkel mask improves the experience dramatically over rental equipment.
+A lightweight rain jacket is useful even in dry season; tropical showers arrive without much warning.

 Health and Safety

 The nearest hospital is on the mainland.
-A small clinic in Tekek can handle minor medical issues, but serious injuries or illnesses require evacuation by ferry.
-Ensure you have adequate travel insurance that covers water sports, diving, and emergency evacuation.
-Sand flies can be an annoyance on some beaches, particularly at dawn and dusk.
-The jungle trails can be steep and slippery after rain, so always wear appropriate footwear and carry water.
-Jellyfish are occasionally present, particularly during the transitional months at the start and end of the season.
+A clinic in Tekek handles minor issues, but anything serious requires ferry evacuation.
+Get travel insurance that explicitly covers water sports, scuba diving, and emergency evacuation — this is not optional on a remote island.
+Sand flies are an annoyance on some beaches at dawn and dusk.
+Jungle trails become slippery after rain; appropriate footwear is essential.
+Jellyfish appear occasionally during the transitional months at the start and end of season.

 Conservation and Responsible Tourism

-Tioman’s marine ecosystems are protected under the Pahang Marine Park, but they still face ongoing threats from coral bleaching, fishing pressure, and tourism impact.
-As a visitor, you can help protect this extraordinary environment by following responsible tourism practices.
-Never touch, stand on, or break coral.
-Maintain a safe distance from sea turtles and other marine life.
-Use reef-safe sunscreen exclusively.
-Do not feed fish, as this disrupts natural feeding patterns and can harm reef health.
-Dispose of waste responsibly and take any plastic off the island with you.
-Support dive schools and operators that participate in reef clean-ups and conservation programs.
-Consider volunteering with the Juara Turtle Project to contribute directly to the island’s conservation efforts.
+Tioman’s marine ecosystems are protected by the Pahang Marine Park, but coral bleaching, fishing pressure, and tourism impact are ongoing threats.
+As a visitor: never touch, stand on, or break coral; maintain distance from sea turtles and other marine life; use reef-safe sunscreen exclusively; do not feed fish; dispose of waste responsibly and take plastic off the island with you.
+Support dive operators that participate in reef clean-ups.
+Volunteer with the Juara Turtle Project if your schedule allows — direct conservation participation is more meaningful than a donation receipt.

 Leave a Reply